xgenecloud/xgenecloud/README.md

   - GUI DB Client enables - Point & Click schema design & schema migrations.
   - GUI API Client to debug APIs.
 - **A Hybrid Serverless Framework**!
-  - All APIs generated can be depoyed as Serverless Functions on any Cloud Platform!
+  - All APIs generated can be deployed as Serverless Functions on any Cloud Platform!
   - This is without changing any change to source code generated.

 ## A Simple Overview